getstart1/blogs-notes/note1.md

 resource of hashTable in Python: http://interactivepython.org/runestone/static/pythonds/SortSearch/Hashing.html After running the demo code, I understand that hashTable at least consists of 3 parts: initialize,  insert, get.

 After I walk through the answers, I realize that there are much simpler ways to solve this problem.
 I like the rating system in codeWar.
 This way, I can choose the top 3 cleverest answer and study them.
+The way I choose to study is as the following:
 1) Use double for loop to check if there are any two characters same as each other.
-2) Use

 How to test a javaScript program:
 1) Jasmine: one popular javaScript-based unit test library.